 Department Managed Academic Internship Programmes

 These programmes are for internships that are closely related to the disciplinary training offered by individual departments.
 In some cases, they are compulsory for majors of the discipline; in others, they are elective.
 The modules under these programmes are:

 XX3550 Department Internship (4 MC) (the “XX” stands for the major code).
 These modules are used by many departments to recognise internships that are relevant to their disciplines.
 That is, the internships are either part of the major training offered by the department, or the positions in question require applicants to have a specific disciplinary background.
 These modules are normally available only for majors CH3550, CL3550, GE3550A, GE3550B, JS3550, MS3550, GL3550, PS3550, SN3550, SE3550, and SW3550.
 A few departments also recognise extended internships for which students may earn an additional 4 MC.
 Students should inquire at the department offices for more information.
 Employers may also approach departments directly to offer such internships.

 NM3550Y Compulsory Internship Programme (12 MC).
-For cohorts 2016 and onwards, Communications & New Media Majors will need to complete the Compulsory Internship Programme (CIP).
+For cohorts 2016 and onwards, Faculty of Arts and Social Sciences' (FASS) students pursuing Bachelor of Arts, Bachelor of Arts and Social Sciences, NM major and NM as Second Major will need to complete the Compulsory Internship Programme (NM3550Y).
 The objective of the CIP is to ensure that all students gain industrial experience through a well-structured internship programme and will be able to apply academic theories to practice.

 TS3245 Professional Theatre Internship (4 MC).
 Theatre Studies students have the opportunity to intern with a theatre company or arts organisation.
 They learn to integrate theoretical knowledge with theatre practice while honing their teamwork and problem-solving skills.